ddremund/PBC-Chicago-Capstone-2015/Capstone/writeup.md

 ##### Create Index

 The first task is to create a Solr index on the `receipts` table and index our fields.
-We also need to account for types like `timeuuid` and `bigint` by including the mappins in the `<types>` section of our XML file.
+We need to account for types like `timeuuid` and `bigint` by including the mappings in the `<types>` section of our XML file.
+We index several fields to allow for faceting and to make future functionality additions easier.

 ###### receipts.xml:
 ```XML